-Short ribs come from the Chuck Primal region, which is the shoulder area of the cow.
-These cuts are exceptional when braised or roasted as they become more tender and juicy over time.
+Short ribs come from the Chuck Primal region (that's a fancy name for the shoulder area), which is why you may have also heard them called chuck short ribs.
+These tasty cuts are sometimes called braising ribs, so it's no surprise they're exceptional when braised or roasted as they become more tender and juicy over time.

 Organic Grass Fed & Finished Beef

 Certified USDA Organic cattle are raised on 100% Organic Grass from ween while grazing in open pastures, never in a feed lot.
 Very lean beef with little to no fat content.
 Always Antibiotic and Hormone free.

 Prosper Steakhouse Beef

 Cattle are fed an optimized mixture of Grass, Organic Grass, Corn and Distillers Corn Grain.
 Raised and marketed for high end steakhouses, you can enjoy the same top notch quality at home from Prosper Meats with our Prosper Steakhouse cuts.
 Always Hormone free.

 Simple Short Ribs

 1 tablespoon butter